What Is an Open Source ARM Motherboard? Benefits & Use Cases

 Core Features of Open Source ARM Motherboards

-Open source boards typically publish:
+Open source boards usually post:

-• Complete schematics and board layout files
+• All the schematics and board layout files

 • BOM (Bill of Materials)

-• Mechanical drawings for enclosures or mounts
+• Drawings of enclosures or mounts that are mechanical

-This allows OEMs and engineers to:
+This lets OEMs and engineers:

-• U-Boot for Linux-based systems
+• U-Boot for systems that run Linux

-🐧 Linux and Android Compatibility
+Linux and Android Compatibility

 Most open ARM boards support: